Generative modeling with low-rank Wasserstein polynomial chaos expansions: Abstract

-As a requirement for an efficient polynomial basis expansion, a suitable (minimal) stochastic coordinate system $X$ has to be determined with the aim to identify ideally independent random variables.
-This approach generalizes representations through diffeomorphic transport maps to the case of non-continuous and non-injective model classes $\mathcal{M}$ with different input and output dimension, yielding the relation $Y=\mathcal{M}(X)$ in distribution.
-Moreover, since the used PCE grows exponentially in the number of random coordinates of $X$, we introduce an appropriate low-rank format given as stacks of tensor trains, which alleviates the curse of dimensionality, leading to only linear dependence on the input dimension.
-By the choice of the model class $\mathcal{M}$ and the smooth loss function, higher order optimization schemes become possible.
-It is shown that the relaxation to a discontinuous model class is necessary to explain multimodal distributions.
-Moreover, the proposed framework is applied to a numerical upscaling task, considering a computationally challenging microscopic random non-periodic composite material.
-This leads to tractable effective macroscopic random field in adopted stochastic coordinates.
+A striking feature of the new method is the generalization of common diffeomorphic transport maps to the case of discontinuous and non-injective model classes $\mathcal{M}$ with possibly different input and output dimension.
+It computes a (functional) relation $Y=\mathcal{M}(X)$ in distribution with input random variables $X$ and target $Y$, approximating the given sample distribution.
+For the underlying polynomial chaos expansion (PCE) of $\mathcal M$, a stochastic coordinate system $X$ is assumed.
+Since the used PCE grows exponentially in the number of random coordinates of $X$, a new low-rank format given as stacks of tensor trains (STT) is introduced.
+This alleviates the curse of dimensionality, leading to only linear dependence on the input dimension.